SupposeNot/RAMP/README-dev.md

 maniplexes, but that is to be expected.

 We can add citations and links to our documentation.
 Bibliographic items need to be added to ramp.bib in the doc folder.
+Note that adding the URL is somewhat redundant since the bibliography will link to the MathSciNet page or DOI automagically.
 Here's an example of citing/using one as well as linking to the article:

 #! @BeginGroup Cleaving
 #! @GroupTitle Cleaving polytopes